-Gold Medal Winner of the 2008 and 2009 Award for Best Tasting Tap Water in the World in the Annual Berkeley Springs Water Tasting Competition.
+Gold Medal Winner of the 2008 and 2009 and 2014 Award for Best Tasting Tap Water in the World in the Annual Berkeley Springs Water Tasting Competition.

 Another GOLD Medal!!